acastroaraujo/ModelThinker/README.md

 # Model Thinker

-This repository contains notes and excerpts from Scott Page's book and attempts to translate them to a Bayesian framework.
+This repository contains notes and excerpts from Scott Page's *The Model Thinker* (2018) and my attempts implement them in Stan.
 I provide additional references where necessary.

 ## Contents